Fractured Magic: Chapter Six

 “Is that some sort of jest?”
 Gareth reached up to touch his nose, but Roman batted his hand away.

-“Don’t touch.
-You're swollen and battered.
-Looks like your nose has stopped bleeding, at least.”
+“Don’t.
+You’re swollen and battered, but at least your nose has stopped bleeding.”

 “Is it broken?”